 What may be one of the greatest gifts of Nature to a Family is the Siberian Cat.
-As a professional trainer, I am asked very often, “why do I raise siberian cats?”
+As a professional trainer, I am asked very often, “why do I raise Siberian cats?”
 The answer is simple, “something this good cannot be kept a secret and must be shared.”

-Many of todays families live in homes or neighborhoods without yards and especially important to responsible dog ownership, a fenced yard.
+Many of today’s families live in homes or neighborhoods without yards, and especially important to responsible dog ownership a fenced yard.
 An inside pet is the best solution.
 Small dogs with a calm nature fare well inside a home but must be allowed access to the outside for potty.
-Cats learn to use a litter box so this outside access is not needed, but many people are allergic to cats.
+Cats learn to use a litter box, so this outside access is not needed, but many people are allergic to cats.

-These cats are semi-long coated with a unique three layers.
+Siberian cats are semi-long coated with unique three layers.
 Remarkably they do not require much grooming and shed very little.
 Most of their shedding is witnessed during the spring.
 This is also the time to groom your Siberian.
 Combing their coats with a rotating bristol comb twice a week during this period is recommended and is absolutely loved by your Siberian.

 They are considered kittens for the ﬁrst ﬁve years of their life because they continue to grow for at least the ﬁrst ﬁve years.
 Many Siberian cats have lived beyond 20 years of life, so I believe it is safe to say their life expectancy is 20+ years.
 It is thought that more than 1000 years ago, the Asian Snow Leopard bred with native domestic cats of Siberia to produce the now-known Siberian Cat Breed.
 1000 years of survival of the ﬁttest in the cold harsh environment of Siberia was Mother Nature’s way of creating this magniﬁcent cat breed.